sitespeedio/sitespeed.io/docs/_posts/2017-04-03-releasing-with-confidence.md

 # Releasing with confidence

 Some people say we release sitespeed.io too often.
 That is partly true.
-We release often, but we don't release too often. :) We've been releasing new functions as they are completed for the last 4.5 years (sitespeed.io will turn 5 years in October!).
+We release often, but we don't release too often :) We've been releasing new functions as they are completed for the last 4.5 years (sitespeed.io will turn 5 years in October!).
 We've had some bugs, but we have worked out a system where we usually discover them before we release.

 If you have trouble keeping track on when we update and release, please follow [us on Twitter](https://twitter.com/sitespeedio).
 We always tweet about the new release and if there are a serious bug fix we will highlight that.